top of page

 Broken escalator phenomenon

-Broken escalator phenomenon was discovered by Raymond Reymonds from Birmingham University.
+The broken escalator phenomenon was discovered by Raymond Reymonds from Birmingham University.
 It teaches us that the habit within us is stronger than the perceived reality around us.

 Even though we understand that the escalator is broken.
-And we are aware we have to use it as stairs, we still get a little dizzy when stepping on.
-We are so used to that thing moving, it throws us out.
+And we are aware we have to use it as stairs, but we still get a little dizzy when stepping on.
+We are so used to that thing moving, that it throws us out.
 That invisible power making us wobble?
 That’s the force of habit.

 We don’t think.
 We do as we always did